ocadotechnology/bbq/SETUP.md

 ### Installation steps

-##### The easiest way is to use Google Cloud Shell - click button below.
+##### The recommended way is to use Google Cloud Shell - click button below.
 It opens your Google Cloud Shell and clones the repository.
   [![Open in Cloud Shell](http://gstatic.com/cloudssh/images/open-btn.svg)](https://console.cloud.google.com/cloudshell/open?git_repo=https%3A%2F%2Fgithub.com%2Focadotechnology%2Fbbq&page=shell&tutorial=SETUP.md)

-   * It is possible to do it from local environment.
-But it requires installing Google Cloud SDK for Python (see at [installing Cloud SDK for Python](https://cloud.google.com/appengine/docs/standard/python/download))
+   It is possible to do it from local environment, but it requires installing Google Cloud SDK for Python (see at [installing Cloud SDK for Python](https://cloud.google.com/appengine/docs/standard/python/download))

-1. Instruction assumes that you are the owner of two GCP projects.
+1. Create and enable biliing to two GCP projects
     * First is the place where BBQ will be deployed and backups will be stored.
     * Second is the place where backups will be temporarily stored after restoration procedure.
     * see [creating a project in GCP](https://support.google.com/cloud/answer/6251787?hl=en#) doc